hussein-m-kandil/js-palindrome-checker/README.md

 Palindrome checker for command line use with "node.js".

-First one of 5 projects for "FreeCodeCamp" certification "JavaScript Algorithms and Data Structures".
+1 of 5 projects for "FreeCodeCamp" certification "JavaScript Algorithms and Data Structures".